 Students will be enrolled in the program to which they apply and are accepted.
 Students must take classes designated for their program and location.
 Students may apply to transfer to a different program by completing the transfer request application.
 Students must meet the academic good standing requirements for the program they are applying for to be eligible for transfer.
+Students must have a cumulative GPA of 70 or above to transfer into the hybrid online enrollment option.
 See Good Standing